GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```
 !!!
 Note
-    Make sure that all your hosts file have the correct configuration to point the Ips of all IDPs and loadbalancer to the responding hostnames.
+    Make sure that all your hosts file have the correct configuration to point the IPs of all IDPs and loadbalancer to the responding hostnames.
 For us all three servers have the following added in `/etc/hosts`.

     ```
     45.55.232.15    loadbalancer.example.org (NGINX server) -- for us this has not been setup yet